Inspiration What Does the Color Red Mean in Art and Symbolically

-In the context of today
+Color red in the context of today

+What does the color red mean in today’s world?
 When using red in art, one must keep in mind that there are different types of red.
 More hues have been discovered over the years, and they can be divided into two main categories: the warm reds and the cool reds.

 Warm reds are the spectrum of reds that lean more towards the yellow and orange side.
-When you have a true red colour and you add more yellow hues, you get a resulting warm range of reds.
+When you have a true red color and you add more yellow hues, you get a resulting warm range of reds.
 These are often used when painting skin tones, lips, as well as depicting the reds found in nature; Vermillion is a well-known example of warm red.
 Warm reds tend to be more vibrant and create a more sunny disposition.

 The dessert (Harmony in red), oil on canvas by Henri Matisse, 1908.
-The colour selection generates a feeling of warmth and comfort; The rhythms of the foliage pattern on the tablecloth and wallpaper are repeated in the window in the background, uniting the warm interior with the cool exterior.
+The color selection generates a feeling of warmth and comfort; The rhythms of the foliage pattern on the tablecloth and wallpaper are repeated in the window in the background, uniting the warm interior with the cool exterior.

 Second Version of Triptych 1944, Oil and acrylic paint on 3 canvases by Francis Bacon 1988.
 This artwork is commonly considered as a reflection of the atrocious world into which we have survived (after the Second World War).
 Bacon identified his distorted figures with the vengeful Greek Furies, while the title places them in the Christian context of the crucifixion.
 In this version, painted in 1988, Bacon changed the background colour from orange to blood red.